marijnh/Eloquent-JavaScript/17_canvas.md

 {{index property, state}}

 Neither method takes any further parameters.
-The color of the fill, thickness of the stroke, and so on are not determined by an argument to the method (as you might reasonably expect) but rather by properties of the context object.
+The color of the fill, thickness of the stroke, and so on, are not determined by an argument to the method (as you might reasonably expect) but rather by properties of the context object.